Paying for care in your own home

 If you are paying the full cost of you care, we always recommend that you seek independent financial advice (see below) and check whether you are entitled to claim any benefits. (e.g. Attendance Allowance, Disability Living Allowance, Personal Independence Payment).

-When will the NHS pay for care at home?
+When will the NHS pay for care in my own home?

 You may be eligible for funding through a health fund called NHS continuing healthcare.
 This is care that is arranged and funded solely by the NHS for individuals who are not in hospital but have been assessed as having a ‘primary health need’.
 There are very high eligibility criteria for this payment.